 Gross profit margin

-Every business’ end goal is to generate profit, so your gross profit margin will be a key dropshipping KPI that you don’t want to lose sight of.
-Your gross profit margin will represent the percentage you’re making on your sales.
+The gross profit margin represents the percentage you’re making on your sales.
+With every business’s end goal being to generate profit, this is a key dropshipping KPI that you don’t want to lose sight of.
 Having a high gross profit margin isn’t only important for your income stream but it also gives you the opportunity to reinvest and grow your business further.
 When your gross profit margin is low, you’re likely to end up with cash flow problems that can result in shutting your business down.

 - GPM = (Net Sales – Cost of Goods Sold) / Net Sales

 Understanding your customers’ demographics is a key KPI for your future marketing strategy.
-Most more advanced traffic tracking tools will allow you to collect several kinds of data about your visitors, such as their geolocation, their age range, their sex, and so on.
-This information then will help you to create or reevaluate the buying persona you’ll be using as an example.
-Having the right buying persona defined can help you to easily put yourself in the shoes of your prospective customers and think about ways your marketing efforts can attract them.
+Most advanced traffic tracking tools will allow you to collect several kinds of data about your visitors, such as their geolocation, age range, sex, and so on.
+This information will help you create or reevaluate the buyer persona you’ll be using as an example.
+Having the right buyer persona defined can help you easily put yourself in the shoes of your prospective customers and think about ways your marketing efforts can attract them.

 At first sight, KPIs might seem confusing and time-consuming to keep track of but be sure that the time and energy invested will pay off in the long run.
-Now you know which dropshipping KPIs are the most important, so you can easily start with tracking them first.
-Learning about the above-mentioned KPIs will help you to better understand your business and your customers, so you can make more informed decisions in the future.
-Also, they’ll help you to measure how successful your store is and provide you with actionable steps to continue your growth.
+Now you know which dropshipping KPIs are the most important, so you can easily start tracking them.
+Learning about the above-mentioned KPIs will help you better understand your business and customers, so you can make more informed decisions in the future.
+They’ll also help you measure your store’s success and provide you with actionable steps to continue your growth.

 About the Author